daattali/beautiful-jekyll/_drafts/our-simple-kindergarten-2021-2022.md

 _Language Arts:_

 * Reading books together.
-Listening to what he thinks about them.
 * Letter recognition.
+We use a variety of ways to recognize letters from magnet letters, to printing, to drawing in sand.
 * Daily poetry.
-We are currently reading X and then we'll be reading Child's Garden of Verses.
+We'll be reading through _A Child's Garden of Verses_.
 * Handicrafts.
 We do a variety of handicrafts as a family, but I'd like to focus on simple things like learning how to use hammers, scissors, painting, and clay.
 I don't really plan this area in detail.
 * Art.
 * Low key letter and number printing practice with a variety of materials: paints, pencils, writing in rice, etc.